 Turbulence is a part of change.
 We need to embrace, utilize and influence those changes without letting risk define our opportunities.
 Understanding our world will make us confident in making strategic decisions.

-Our success will flow from our understanding of key events and trends in these areas of technology, economics and security.
-Whether you work in the public sector developing policy or you work in the private sector pursuing new business opportunities, the SET hub will provide access to subject matter experts who will explain the details and dynamics of these areas and who will help you prepare to navigate a positive and forward path in your responsibilities.
+The Professional Development Institute, through the SET program, has engaged with our community to provide relevant and contemporary knowledge on issues that are important to us.
+We have facilitated training and events designed to address your interests.
+In light of global challenges, the needs of policy makers, practitioners and the private sector, the SET hub will provide access to subject matter experts who will explain the details and dynamics of these areas and who will help you prepare to navigate a positive and forward path in your responsibilities.

 Security considerations are on the mind of all decision-makers in the public and private sectors, and indeed, of most citizens.
-The Institute is trusted source of knowledge and learning in security policy.
-It fosters substantive dialogue and provides continuing education opportunities with top security policy experts from around the world.
+The Institute is a trusted source of knowledge and learning in security policy.
+It fosters substantive dialogue and provides professional development opportunities with top security policy experts from around the world.
 The exchange of knowledge on the most current and emerging security issues leads to actionable policy options, informed decision-making and enhanced planning for resiliency.